MarcusRoos/cpp_objects/Project/README.md

 album, the user enters the albums name and gets the entry deleted from the vector as well as any songs related to it.

-To handle the different menus two different classes will be used, menu and menuitem, menuitem will take care of enabling or disabling
+To handle the different menus two different classes will be used, "menu" and "menuitem", menuitem will take care of enabling or disabling the different menus, while the menu class will take care of printing menus and handling user choice.
+In the end all the contents of the jukebox (album+songs+length) will be saved to a txt file if the user so choose to use the "save" option.
+The text file will contain the albums name, total amount of songs belonging to that album, as well as every song with all the relevant information meaning the songs title, artist and its length in seconds.
+Once the program is terminated and started up again, it will then be possible to load said file into the program to fill the jukebox with albums.

 ## Discussion